Our business continuity plan helps client retain key customers and better manage risk

 We also created a visual representation of how the plan’s pieces fit together and how it would impact employees, helping stakeholders understand their roles in a range of risk scenarios.

-Two of our industrial client’s largest and most publicly known customers contractually required our client to have a business continuity plan (BCP).
+Two of our industrial client’s largest and most publicly known customers contractually required our client to have a BCP.
 Our client needed to develop a robust BCP in four to six weeks in order to retain their two largest customers.

 A BCP documents critical information an organization needs to continue operating during a disruptive and unplanned event.
 BCPs are crucial to businesses of all sizes because being prepared for an entire host of unexpected situations helps to mitigate risk and keep people safe while protecting an organization’s bottom line.
 Creating a BCP is a complex endeavor, especially for manufacturing and supply-chain businesses.
 To navigate the complexities, collaborating with a partner that has a high level of risk management expertise is essential.

-Our client had previously worked with us and knew our risk management experts’ creative approach and systems thinking would be ideal for developing their plan on a fast track.
+Our client had previously worked with us and knew our risk management experts’ creative approach and systems thinking would be ideal for developing a plan on a fast track.